 At any point while creating a Typst document, you can click the download button

 on the top right corner of the screen.
-You can download your work as a .pdf
+You can download your work as a .pdf, .png,

 To start, I will introduce how to bold or italicize words.
 Type the following into your Typst document's code panel: